-BRIDGES is funded by the European Social Fund and the National Lottery through the Big Lottery Fund to tackle poverty and social exclusion.
+BRIDGES is funded by the European Social Fund and the National Lottery through the National Lottery Community Fund to tackle poverty and social exclusion.

 Steps to Work are the lead organisation for BRIDGES, which is one of the four Black Country BBO programmes, aimed at assisting people across Dudley, Sandwell, Walsall and Wolverhampton develop their skills and confidence.